Paul Gambaccini: Personal life

 The BBC reported that Gambaccini also said he suspected his bail was repeatedly extended until the end of high-profile cases involving other celebrities because "police did not want juries to hear a former Radio 1 DJ had been cleared of sexual wrongdoing".
 He also argued in favour of a 28-day bail limit; Home Secretary Theresa May had announced in December 2014 that she was consulting on such a limit in all but exceptional cases.
 Gambaccini's allegations of a "witch-hunt" were denied by the Director of Public Prosecutions.
 The 28-day limit came into effect in April 2017.

 Gambaccini wrote an account of his experience in his book Love, Paul Gambaccini: My Year Under the Yewtree, which was published in 2015.
 In February 2016, Irish Supreme Court Judge Adrian Hardiman used a review of the book to criticise what he described as the radical undermining of the presumption of innocence, especially in sex cases, including Gambaccini's, by the methods used in Operation Yewtree (among other instances).

 In February 2017, Gambaccini sued the Metropolitan Police, citing a loss of £200,000 during his time under investigation.
 In November 2018, he settled a claim against the Crown Prosecution Service, who agreed to pay him damages; the amount was not disclosed due to confidentiality clauses in the settlement agreement.

+In 2026, Gambaccini revealed that he was diagnosed with Alzheimer's disease in early 2025.